Vrijesh219/MINIMAL/README.md

+Summerinternship2024_22IT128

+4th Sem Summer Internship

+Welcome to my github repository for the Summer Internship 2024!
+This project showcases the work done during the internship.

+🚀 Introduction 🚀

+• In traditional educational and professional settings, the process of administering quizzes often faces challenges related to logistics, time constraints, and resource allocation.
+Physical constraints such as limited space and time availability restrict the frequency and scale of quiz sessions, hindering the timely evaluation and feedback process.
+Additionally, manual grading procedures are labor-intensive and prone to errors, leading to delays in result dissemination and feedback provision.
+Furthermore, the transition to remote learning and assessment necessitates a robust and user friendly platform to facilitate the administration and participation of quizzes online.
+• Thus, there is a pressing need for an efficient and scalable solution that addresses these challenges by providing a comprehensive online quiz application.
+This application should offer features such as user registration, quiz creation and management, real time quiz sessions, automated scoring, and detailed result analysis.
+By overcoming the limitations of traditional quiz administration methods and leveraging the capabilities of modern web technologies, such an application can revolutionize the way quizzes are conducted, evaluated, and utilized for educational and professional purposes.

+Start Of Internship

 5/16/2024
 1	11:00 am to 02:00 pm-(1-5) Introduction to HTML, CSS, JavaScript
 2	08:00 pm to 11:00pm-(5-7))  Lists and Tables and tags